diegoperini/diegoperini.github.com/_posts/2015-04-23-client-is-a-valid-storage.md

 ####Ultimate Paranoia

 I like to think that every client user is an expert hacker who can read and modify your client source code at will.
 Every configuration file and persistent data is stored in plain text files and none of that data is sand-boxed.
-In reality, mobile browsers and app storages are more securely handle their data but it is best to assume the worst.
+In reality, mobile browsers and app storages more securely handle their data but it is best to assume the worst.

 In other words, there are actually only two locations you deal as storage in terms of security.
 "Within reach" which means cookies (web), local storage (HTML5), session storage (HTML5), user defaults (iOS), shared preferences (Android), SQLite (iOS, Android) etc. and "beyond reach" which is your server and its databases, local files, SaaS components.